 Employees may elect to participate in The Magenta Therapeutics, Inc. 2019 Employee Stock Purchase Plan (the "ESPP").
 The purchase price of common stock under the ESPP is equal to 85% of the lower of the fair market value of the common stock on the offering date or the exercise date.
-The six-month offering periods begin in December and June of each year.
-During the three months ended March 31, 2023 and 2022, there were no shares of common stock purchased under the ESPP.
-As of March 31, 2023, 593,239 shares remained available for issuance under the ESPP.
+The sixmonth offering periods begin in December and June of each year.
+Offerings under the ESPP were suspended in May 2023.
+During the six months ended June 30, 2023, there were no shares of common stock purchased under the ESPP.
+During the six months ended June 30, 2022, 49,704 shares of common stock were purchased under the ESPP at a purchase price per share of \$0.99.
+As of June 30, 2023, 593,239 shares remained available for issuance under the ESPP.